lazarkulasevic/lazarkulasevic.github.io/docs/blog/index.md

 ---
 layout: page
 title: Tech Blog
-description: Hello and welcome!
-I am grateful to whom or whatever has brought you here.
+description: Hello and welcome! 👋 I am grateful to whom or whatever has brought you here.
 Posts on this blog will mostly cover development topics.
-Enjoy!
+Enjoy reading!

 <!-- @include: ../partials/_head-meta-defaults -->
 ---